-Investigatory and Enforcement Functions (see below)
+10.7 Investigatory and Enforcement Functions (see below)

-For the purposes mentioned in paragraphs (g) and (h) of category 4 are:

-- a) The purpose of ascertaining whether any person has failed to comply with the law - b) The purpose of ascertaining whether any person is responsible for any conduct which is improper - The purpose of ascertaining whether circumstances may exist or may arise which would justify regulatory action in pursuance of any enactment - d) The purpose of ascertaining a person's fitness or competence in relation to the management of the authority - e) The purpose of ascertaining the cause of an accident - f) The purpose of securing the health safety and welfare of persons at work, and - g) The purpose of protecting persons, other than persons at work, against the risk to health or safety arising out of or in connection with the actions of persons at work.
+- 10.7.1 For the purposes mentioned in paragraphs (g) and (h) of category 4 are: - a.
+The purpose of ascertaining whether any person has failed to comply with the law - b.
+The purpose of ascertaining whether any person is responsible for any conduct which is improper - c.
+The purpose of ascertaining whether circumstances may exist or may arise which would justify regulatory action in pursuance of any enactment - d.
+The purpose of ascertaining a person's fitness or competence in relation to the management of the authority - e.
+The purpose of ascertaining the cause of an accident - f.
+The purpose of securing the health safety and welfare of persons at work, and - g.
+The purpose of protecting persons, other than persons at work, against the risk to health or safety arising out of or in connection with the actions of persons at work.

-11. Exclusion of Access by the Public to Reports
+11 Exclusion of Access by the Public to Reports

-If the designated officer thinks fit, the Council may exclude access by the public to reports which in his or her opinion relate to items during which, in accordance with paragraph 10 above, the meeting is likely not to be open to the public.
+11.1 If the designated officer thinks fit, the Council may exclude access by the public to reports which in their opinion relate to items during which, in accordance with paragraph 10 above, the meeting is likely not to be open to the public.
 Such reports will be marked "Not for publication" together with the category of information likely to be disclosed.

-12. Application of Rules to the Cabinet
+12 Application of Rules to the Cabinet

-- 12.1 Paragraphs 13 24 apply to the Cabinet.
+- 12.2 Paragraphs 13 24 apply to the Cabinet.
 If the Cabinet meet to take a key decision then it must also comply with paragraphs 1 11 above unless paragraph 15 (general exception) or paragraph 16 (special urgency) apply.
-What is a key decision is defined in Article 7 of this Constitution. - 12.2 If the Cabinet meet to discuss a key decision to be taken collectively, with an officer other than a political assistant present, within 28 days of the date according to the Forward Plan of Key Decisions by which it is to be decided, then it must also comply with Rules 1 11 unless paragraphs 15 (general exception) or paragraph 16 (special urgency) apply.
+A "Key Decision" is defined in paragraph 3, Section 1 (Introduction to How the Council Works) of this Constitution. - 12.3 If the Cabinet meet to discuss a key decision to be taken collectively, with an officer other than a political assistant present, within 28 days of the date according to the Forward Plan of Key Decisions by which it is to be decided, then it must also comply with paragraphs 1 11 unless paragraphs 15 (general exception) or paragraph 16 (special urgency) apply.
 This requirement does not include meetings whose sole purpose is for officers to brief members of the Cabinet.

-13. Procedure before taking key decisions
+13 Procedure before taking key decisions

-Subject to paragraph 15 (general exception) and paragraph 16 (special urgency), a key decision may not be taken unless:

-- (a) a notice (called here a Forward Plan of Key Decisions) has been published in connection with the matter in question; - (b) at least 28 clear days have elapsed since the publication of the Forward Plan; and - (c) where the decision is to be taken at a meeting of the Cabinet, notice of the meeting has been given in accordance with Rule 4 (notice of meetings).
+- 13.1 Subject to paragraph 15 (general exception) and paragraph 16 (special urgency), a key decision may not be taken unless: - a. a notice (called here a Forward Plan of Key Decisions) has been published in connection with the matter in question; - b. at least 28 clear days have elapsed since the publication of the Forward Plan; and - c. where the decision is to be taken at a meeting of the Cabinet, notice of the meeting has been given in accordance with paragraph 4 (notice of meetings).

-14. The Forward Plan of Key Decisions
+14 The Forward Plan of Key Decisions